The Gluing Property: Introduction

-The adoption of the gluing property is inspired by Gitik's argument in \cite[Theorem~2.1]{GitikOnMeasurables}.
-In fact, Gitik's argument immediately shows: \begin{theorem*}[Gitik] If $\kappa$ has the $\lambda$-gluing property for every cardinal $\lambda$ then there is an inner model with a strong cardinal. \end{theorem*} Namely, the assumption ``$\kappa$ is a $\kappa$-compact cardinal'' in \cite[\S2]{GitikOnMeasurables} should be replaced by ``$\kappa$ has the $\lambda$-gluing property for all cardinals $\lambda$''.
+The adoption of the gluing property is thus inspired by Gitik's \cite[Theorem~2.1]{GitikOnMeasurables}.
+In fact, Gitik's argument shows that if $\kappa$ has the $\lambda$-gluing property for every cardinal $\lambda$ then there is an inner model with a strong cardinal.
+Namely, the assumption ``$\kappa$ is a $\kappa$-compact cardinal'' in \cite[\S2]{GitikOnMeasurables} should be replaced by ``$\kappa$ has the $\lambda$-gluing property for all cardinals $\lambda$''.
+Indeed, the $\lambda$-gluing property for $\kappa$ implies that $\kappa$ is \emph{$\lambda$-tall}, see \cite{Hamkins2009}.

+The gluing property incarnates a weakening of the filter extension property of $\kappa$-compactness.
+Rather than extending an arbitrary $\kappa$-complete filter, one extends a filter on increasing sequences which has the property that each projection is already a $\kappa$-complete ultrafilter (see Lemma~\ref{lemma:omega-gluing-by-a-measure}).
+As we will see, this shift in perspective reduces considerably the consistency strength.

-As our title announces, in this paper we investigate the gluing property.
-In \S\ref{section:gluing-from-large-crdinals} we show that $\kappa$-compact cardinals enjoy the $2^\kappa$-gluing property, yet not more than that.
-More precisely, we prove the following result:
+Let us now describe the content of this paper.
+In \S\ref{Preliminaries} we present all the necessary set-theoretic background.
+In \S\ref{section:gluing-from-large-crdinals} we show that $\kappa$-compact cardinals enjoy the $2^\kappa$-gluing property.
+Specifically,

 \begin{theorem*} If $\kappa$ has the $\lambda$-filter extension property then $\kappa$ has the $2^\lambda$-gluing property.
-However, it is consistent that $\kappa$ is a $\kappa$-compact cardinal which does not have the $(2^\kappa)^+$-gluing property. \end{theorem*}

-Nevertheless we would like to stress that the $2^\kappa$-gluing property (and hence $\kappa$-compactness) is sufficiently strong to derive another striking result due to Gitik -- the existence of a Prikry type forcing that is universal for all $\kappa$-distributive forcings of size $\kappa$ (see \cite{Gitikcompact}).
-In \S\ref{section:universal} we provide the reader with a self-contained and complete exposition of this extender-based poset.
+However, it is consistent that $\kappa$ is a $\kappa$-compact cardinal which does not have the $\kappa^{+\omega+1}$-gluing property. \end{theorem*} This result was motivated by a striking result of Gitik \cite{Gitikcompact} saying that if $\kappa$ is $\kappa$-compact then there is a forcing notion that does not collapse cardinals and projects onto every $\kappa$-distributive forcing of cardinality $\kappa$.
+In his proof, Gitik uses the $2^\kappa$-gluing property of $\kappa$-compact cardinals in order to define such forcing - but this latter claim was based on the argument of \cite[Theorem~2.1]{GitikOnMeasurables}.
+Fortunately, we can prove that the required gluing property holds for $\kappa$-compact cardinals.
+In \S\ref{section:universal} of this paper we provide the reader with a self-contained exposition of Gitik's poset.

 Continuing with our study of the gluing property, in \S\ref{section:consistent-omega-gluing} we derive the consistency of the $\omega$-gluing property from the existence of a strong cardinal:

 \begin{theorem*} Assume that $\kappa$ is a strong cardinal.
 Then, there is a cardinal-preserving generic extension in which $\kappa$ has the $\omega$-gluing property. \end{theorem*}